 Based on studies up to 13.8 percent of the children tested may be diagnosed with vision ailment.
 The majority will simply require eyeglasses to correct the problem.
 It is estimated that only 40 percent of all children under the age of 5 undergo an eye examination.
 It is anticipated that a high percentage of children will have vision problems detected for the first time by our Cleveland Clinic & KOHL’s Vision First program since all Cleveland school children are provided the opportunity to receive an eye exam free of charge.

 If your child is not in the Cleveland school district, call 216.444.2020 today to schedule an eye exam at one of the 12 Cole Eye Institute offices throughout Northeast Ohio.

 Through Cleveland Clinic & KOHL’s Vision First program, the Cole Eye Institute has set the benchmark in vision screenings in Ohio and nationally since this is the first and most comprehensive program of its type.
 Several cities have replicated the program including Philadelphia and Baltimore.
 Screening over 5,000 children annually, and more than 55,000 children over the past ten years, there is an immediate and future impact on the lives of the children, families, the county and the state of Ohio.

 Almost 15 percent of students receiving eye exams are in need of additional attention to correct their vision, allowing them to become better students and future leaders.
-Cleveland Clinic & KOHL'S Vision First provides eye glasses to all the students in need of corrected lenses.
-The Cleveland Clinic & KOHL'S Vision First program has become an invaluable community benefit to the young students, since most to do have the ways and means to receive quality health care and annual eye exams.
+Cleveland Clinic & KOHL'S Vision First provides eyeglasses to all the students in need of corrected lenses.
+The Cleveland Clinic & KOHL'S Vision First program has become an invaluable community benefit to the young students since most do not have the means to receive quality health care and annual eye exams.